Physics-50/Module-1/docs/week3.md

 + The value you obtained for the coefficient of static friction, $$\mu_s$$, for each mass, including the estimated uncertainty.

++ A single-sentence, preliminary conclusion that you can draw about the hypothesis based on your experimental data

 Don't forget to double check that you've completed [all of this week's miniquestions at this link.](mini-questions#week-3){:target="_blank"}